 - Buy—and use—a vehicle alarm.
 You may think no one notices alarms anymore, but they are effective deterrents to thieves looking for an easy target.

-- If you have a garage, park and lock your car in it, and lock your garage doors.
+- At home, if you have a garage, park and lock your car in it, and lock your garage doors.
 Always lock your car when it’s parked in the driveway.

-- Park in an area visible to pedestrian and vehicular traffic.
+- When out in the community or at a preserve, park in a well-lit area and one that is visible to pedestrian and vehicular traffic.

 Help us help you.
 Take part in our Preserve Watch program and alert us to any unusual activity you may see on forest preserve property.